Freakling/AzureFW-GitOps/README.md

 # AzureFW-GitOps

 This project intends to provide a GitOps experience for Azure Firewall.
 The goal is to simplify and improve the user experience of authoring/configuring Azure Firewall Policies and rules.
-AzureFW GitOps creates a new way of configuring Azure Firewall Policies and allows for a two-way sync of rules and configuration allowing GitOps IaC & ClickOps Azure FW policy authoring.
+AzureFW GitOps creates a new way of configuring Azure Firewall Policies and allows for a two-way sync of rules and configuration allowing Azure FW GitOps & ClickOps Azure FW policy authoring.

 # Module installation
 ```Install-Module -Name AzureFwGitOps	```